khakhalin/notes/keywords/python.md

 Note that it means that `import` technically runs each `py` file, so if it's written like a script (not like a bunch of declarations), it will get implemented.
 For modules and submodules, it runs `__init__.py` in a similar fashion.

 It has three consequences for scripting.
 One, it means that writing a script like a script is dangerous.
-The only things that can be written "just so", as "no-indent commands", are constant declarations, imports, and getting the [[logger]] handle.
+The only things that can be written "just so", as "no-indent commands", are constant declarations, imports, and getting the logger handle (see [[logging]]).
 But none of the actual actionable code.

 Second, if we want a script work as a script, we should use this trick:
 ```python